ravishankarahirwar/Clip-Stack/README.md

 #### Unlimited Clips

-📌 Clip Stack can remember all your clipboard history and recover text after reboot.
+📌 Copy History can remember all your clipboard history and recover text after reboot.

 #### Easy to Manage